OpenTermsArchive/contrib-versions/Whatsapp/Terms of Service.md

 WhatsApp Brand Guidelines

-WhatsApp Privacy PolicyLast modified: December 19, 2019 (archived versions)
+WhatsApp Privacy PolicyLast modified: July 20, 2020 (archived versions)

 Respect for your privacy is coded into our DNA.
 Since we started WhatsApp, we’ve aspired to build our Services with a set of strong privacy principles in mind.